joseph-flinn/site/frontend/posts/daily-journaling-report-1.md

 My uncle's advice was to ask myself "What is the one thing that will push us towards our goal this week (short-term)?" and "What is the one thing that will best set us up for our long-term goals?"
-This idea was echoed in _The 80/20 Manager_ (Koch, 2013), find the highest priority for the day and do nothing else until that task is completed.
+This idea was echoed in _The 80/20 Manager_ (Koch, 2013): find the highest priority for the day and do nothing else until that task is completed.

 Unfortunately, as a manager I ran into trouble around organizational goals and priorities.
 Attempting to align team goals to unknown or constantly-shifting organizational goals is a recipe for burnout.
-Add to this the struggle of determining what daily fires were wild fires versus candles, daily practices of setting of intention and priority did not take root.
+Add to this the struggle of determining what daily fires were wildfires versus candles; daily practices of setting intention and priority did not take root.

 Moving into my next chapter of graduate school, there is the lack of structure that was previously provided by the four to six hours of daily meetings.
 I needed to find a replacement.
 Starting a